mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 but the _consuming functions_ are closed.
 And, if you add new functions, all of the members must be adjusted.

-In typed languages with a concept of _classes_ on top of objects, subtyping is often implemented using inheritance and interfaces.
+In typed languages with a concept of "objects" and "classes", subtyping is often implemented using inheritance and interfaces.

 ```java